PROGRAMS

 Goal & Objectives

-Our goal is to support long-term, place-based relationships (e.g., relationality; Tynan 2021) and collaborative, practitioner-driven research projects by uniting local management and research networks through the process of knowledge co-production.
+Our goal is to support long-term, place-based relationships (e.g., relationality; Tynan 2021) and practitioner-driven research projects by uniting local management and research networks, while training graduate students in manager-driven research through the process of knowledge co-production (collaborative research).
+Throughout this website, the term “manager” includes placed-based natural or cultural resource managers, community leaders, policy professionals, and cultural practitioners.

 OBJECTIVES